 In conclusion, when deciding between geothermal and reverse cycle systems for your home’s heating & cooling needs, it’s important to consider both the initial cost as well as long-term savings potential of each system before making a decision.
 Geothermal is typically more expensive upfront but provides much greater long-term savings due its efficient operation while reverse cycle offers a more affordable option with lower long-term savings potential but easier installation process and no need for major repairs or maintenance work in many cases.
 Whichever option you choose though, make sure you get an experienced installer such as Euroheat Australia who can ensure optimal performance from either system in order for you get maximum value out of your investment!

-How Can I Maximize the Efficiency of My Solar Hot Water System with Heat and Chill Recovery?
+How Can I Maximize the Energy Savings from My Solar Hot Water System with Heat and Chill Recovery?

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}